MarkhamLee/computer-vision-demo-reel/README.md

 ### YOLOv8 on the Rockchip 3588 NPU

 Using smart thread management and asynchronous functions, we're able to run two video streams simultaneously at about 30 FPS with post processing and ~48 FPS/throughput for inferencing.
-Not bad for a device that fits in the palm of your hand
+Not bad for a device that fits in the palm of your hand. **Note:** I've tried this with as many as six streams: three was at mid 20s FPS and 4-5 was around 18-19.

 ![Rockchip RK3588 YOLOv8 NPU](images/rk3588.gif)
 * Trying to do screen capture on top of the two streams grinds things to a halt, so recording with my phone was the best option at the moment.